 Here are the basic design ideas at this point:

-Runner will be for running, jogging, speed walking, hard/distance hiking.
+Runner will be for running, jogging, speed walking, hard/distance hiking and other potentially intense use.
 Also suitable for general wear and fully in keeping with “Hardcore Luxury”.
 Wear over one light wool layer in temperatures down to 10F/-12C or so and up to 80F/27C (with no base layer).

 - WeatherWool MidWeight Fabric by default